ipatch/homebrew-us-05/README.md

 <a id="development-freecad"></a>

-to see notes pertaining to updating/adding QML + qt quick to to freecad ui/ux, [learn more][freecadux1]
+to see notes about adding QML & qt quick to to freecad ui/ux, [learn more][freecadux1]

 [freecadux1]: <https://github.com/ipatch/homebrew-us-05/tree/dev/freecad#freecad-building-better-ui-ux>

 **TL;DR**

-i was able to build freecad from commit f35d30bc on the master branch using brew and a hacked together formula, and posted it about on the freecad [forum][mythread], and ran into some issues with incrementing the build revisison which i later found out is related to shallow clones. at some point, something changed on my system, ie. macos 10.13.6 (17G14042), i did perform the 10.13 upgrades a few days ago from writing this, so not sure if they could be the culpret on why current brew builds are failing.
+I was able to build freecad from commit f35d30bc on the master branch using brew and a hacked together formula, and posted it about on the freecad [forum][mythread], and ran into some issues with incrementing the build revisison which i later found out is related to shallow clones. at some point, something changed on my system, ie. macos 10.13.6 (17G14042), i did perform the 10.13 upgrades a few days ago from writing this, so not sure if the upgrade is the culpret for my failing brew builds.

-and i have been unsucessful in building freecad on high sierra using the git source and not using a formula file to build, but still using dependencies on mac homebrew.
+And i have been unsucessful in building freecad on high sierra using the git source and not using a formula file to build, but still using mac homebrew dependencies.

 [mythread]: <https://forum.freecadweb.org/viewtopic.php?f=4&t=51981>